 Obtaining assistance from the CER

 The CER expects that the vast majority of activity requests made to pipeline companies will result in a timely issuance of written consent for the proposed activity to occur.
 However, if the person(s) who is planning to conduct an activity near the pipeline is experiencing difficulty agreeing on the terms of the work, or who pays for costs related to authorized construction or activities, they can contact the CER for assistance.Footnote 2

 There are two approaches available to manage disagreements, both of which can be accessed by filing a section 335 application:

-Alternative Dispute Resolution (ADR): ADR is a voluntary, interest-based, and confidential way for parties to jointly resolve disputes.
+Alternative Dispute Resolution (ADR): ADR is a voluntary and confidential way for parties to jointly resolve disputes.
 It includes negotiation, facilitation and mediation.
 The CER encourages parties to use ADR to resolve issues to explore and understand interests, and develop acceptable solutions where possible.